Diversity index: Racial and cultural diversity create thriving and prosperous communities.

 Drivers of Inequity

 Exclusionary immigration policies and racial segregation, forged through practices such as redlining and racially exclusive housing covenants, have historically hindered the economic prosperity of Black people and other people of color in the United States.
 However, immigrants and people of color are increasingly driving population growth.
-Population growth rates for Black, Latinx, Asian or Pacific Islander, and multiracial people far outpace growth rates for White Americans.
-By 2030, multiple states are projected to be majority people of color.
-Immigrants are also fueling growth, particularly in the Northeast and Midwest—regions with historically low diversity.
+Population growth rates for Black, Latinx, Asian or Pacific Islander, and multiracial people far outpace growth rates for white Americans.

 Strategies